angshuman0baruah/salesforce-connection-using-node/README.md

 	- Over there you will find out token as Security Token.
 4. Always you have to make a connection and login for fetch records from Salesforce.

+**Please make sure your account should be Enterprise Edition, Unlimited Edition and Developer Edition

 ## Configuring and instalation